 Over the years, however, creditors began paying less and less to the agencies, which then started charging consumers for their services.
 Today, credit counseling agencies are funded through a variety of sources, including contributions from creditors, grants from private sources and foundations, and client fees.

 Reputable firms will disclose their fee structure up front, so consumers know what they are agreeing to.
 Details of any debt-relief program, as well as the fees associated with it, should be presented to a consumer in writing.

 Choosing the Right Credit Counseling Agency

 Many credit counseling companies are affiliated with the National Foundation for Credit Counseling (NFCC) or the Independent Association of Certified Counseling Agencies (IACCA).
-Other credit counselors may be associated with the International Association of Professional Debt Arbitrators (IAPDA).
 The agency should be licensed to offer services in the consumer’s state of residence.

 Everything between the consumer and the agency should be formalized in written agreements or contracts, with assurances that all personal and financial information is kept confidential and secure.
 If the agency does not agree to deal responsibly and effectively with all matters relating to the services it provides, it is advisable to look elsewhere.